 We offer to individuals many of the tax planning and compliance services we provide to businesses.
 We’ll create a customized plan to limit your tax exposure and help you achieve your personal financial goals.
 Our services include limiting individual or fiduciary income tax; estate planning, gift and trust tax advice; and generation-skipping transfer tax strategies.

-Our Federal Tax Services include:
+Our Federal Tax Services services include:

 Many companies in the manufacturing, oil and gas, construction, and engineering industries are performing activities that qualify for the federal R&D tax credit but are failing to take advantage of this lucrative tax incentive.
 The cost of labor, employee wages and contract labor costs, along with supplies incurred as part of a research and development initiative, may all be considered qualified research expenditures.